-- Composite Teams: Comprised of full-time students from more than one high-school within the same district or other geographic proximity.
-Home-school students may also join Composite Teams.
-Composite Team Limitations: Composite Teams are intended to be temporary solutions only, allowing student-athletes to compete as members of a team pending the establishment of single school-based teams.
-Riders may only score for a composite team for a maximum of 2 years.
-In addition, if a composite team has 5 or more students from the same school, those students will be scored separately from the rest of the composite team unless a petition to do otherwise is approved.
+- Composite Teams: Comprised of full-time students from more than one high school within the same district or other geographic proximity.
+Composite Team Limitations: Composite teams are intended to be temporary solutions only, allowing student-athletes to compete as members of a team pending the establishment of single school-based teams.
+In addition, if a composite team has five or more students from the same school, those students will be scored separately from the rest of the composite team unless a petition to do otherwise is approved.

 Don’t have a team to race with?
 That’s ok!
 Students can compete as an independent racer in the League Series.
 While they will not be eligible for the Team Overall title, they are eligible for the Individual Race and Overall titles.
 Independent racers need not register a team, and should only register for the series, being sure to denote that they are racing as an “Independent” where appropriate on registration forms.
 All other rules apply.

-All teams must register with the League.
+All teams must register with the league.
 Doing so provides insurance coverage for all coaches and volunteers, as well as supporting league programs.
 If you are a new team and want to register with the league, your team director/head coach should contact the league director.
 If you are a returning team director/head coach, simply visit the Pit Zone.

-While Division I and Division II teams do race separately, they are treated equally by the League in all aspects.
+While Division 1 and Division 2 teams do race separately, they are treated equally by the league in all aspects.
 The separation is only intended to provide a fair race environment.
 The annual team registration fee is $75.

-Teams are awarded points after every League race, which count toward the teams’ standings at that individual race and for the overall series.
+Teams are awarded points after every league race, which count toward the teams’ standings at that individual race and for the overall series.
 Both girls and boys points count toward that team’s overall score.
 However, teams need not have boys’ and girls’ points to score for a race.
-Due to the difference in team size between divisions, Division I teams and Division II teams are scored differently.
+Due to the difference in team size between divisions, Division 1 teams and Division 2 teams are scored differently.

-For Division I, the team’s score is highest score possible out of the following boy/girl combinations:
+For Division 1, the team’s score is highest score possible out of the following boy/girl combinations:

-For Division II, the team’s score is the highest score possible out of the following boy/girl combinations:
+For Division 2, the team’s score is the highest score possible out of the following boy/girl combinations:

-For more information about Team and Individual Scoring, please refer to the League Rule Book (PDF) (Section 8: “Team and Invidivual Scoring Rules”; pp. 20-21).
+For more information about team and individual scoring, please refer to the rulebook (Section 8: “Team and Individual Scoring Rules”).